okanbulut/eirm/README.md

 ### Type: R Package

-The developmental version can be installed by:
+The development version can be installed by:

 ```R
 devtools::install_github(repo = "okanbulut/eirm")